Jean La Lime

-Background
+Chicago

 During the time of the American Revolutionary War, France joined the cause of the Americans against the British.
 Because of this, in their Canadian territories, the British treated those of French heritage more harshly.
 Several families, the first two being the families of Jean La Lime and Antoinne Ouillemette, fled to the Eschikagou (Chicago) area to escape the harsh treatment.
 After trading along the frontier and likely in Detroit, La Lime arrived in the Chicago area on August 17, 1792 as an agent for William Burnett of Canada.
 In 1800, he purchased the homestead of Jean Baptiste Point du Sable for Burnett for 6,000 livres.
 The bill of sale was filed in Detroit, Michigan on September 18, 1800, although dated in Chicago on May 7 of that year.
+After the Americans established Fort Dearborn in 1804, La Lime worked there as an interpreter, aiding communication between the Americans and Indians.
+He broke his leg in 1809 and, as it was improperly set, was left lame.

+Murder

 By 1804, Burnett's partner, John Kinzie, who also settled in Chicago, had bought the former du Sable house.
 He lived there with his wife and first child.
 They had three other children born in Chicago.

-After the Americans established Fort Dearborn in 1804, La Lime worked there as an interpreter, aiding communication between the Americans and Indians.
-He broke his leg in 1809 and, as it was improperly set, was left lame.
+On June 17, 1812 in Chicago, La Lime and Kinzie quarreled, and Kinzie killed him.
+Kinzie fled to Milwaukee, then in Indian territory.
+He claimed La Lime had shot at him and he had stabbed the interpreter in self-defense.